jnesss/bpfview/README.md

 ### JSON Format
 Single events.json file with structured JSON events.
 Each line is a complete JSON object containing:
-- Process execution and exit events with full context
+- Process execution and exit events with full context and human-readable messages
-- Network flows with protocol details and byte counts
+- Network flows with protocol details, byte counts, and direction descriptions
 - DNS queries and responses with full CNAME chains
 - TLS handshakes with cipher suites and JA4 fingerprints